 So: NO SHIT!
 This really happened!

-In the shadow of a thousand-foot cliff, Lars shooed us off his boat, and onto a series of long, narrow, stair-stepped ledges made of grey Tapeats Sandstone.
+In the shadow of a thousand-foot cliff, Lars shooed us off his boat, and onto a series of long, narrow, stair-stepped ledges made of black and beige Tapeats Sandstone.
 Our camp for the night.
 The place didn’t have a name.
 It was a wide spot in the canyon just big enough to fit a kitchen, a groover, sleeping cots organized in two rows on rock shelves stacked like bleachers, and a yard-sale assortment of clothes and camera gear.
 After we unpacked the boat, Lars pointed out the high-water line, which doubled as the “don’t-camp-below-here-or-you’ll-die” line.
 Four of us took three steps back.
 A voice from the back suggested we name this prime riverside property “Lars’s Ledges” (which wasn’t to be confused with The Ledges, a formal camp upstream near river mile 152).
 We were all living like Lars now, like real river guides: living on the edge by living on the ledge.

 PHOTO: Camping on Lars’s Ledges.
 Photo courtesy of Jacque Miniuk.

 The late afternoon sun started tracing the backbones of ocotillo-lined ridgelines and spotlighting distant serrated spires.
 A sign from the river gods to commence the Ritual of Noctis.
 Change into camp clothes (a fancy term for pajamas you’ve worn for six nights straight).
 Set up cot.
 Wash hands.
 Eat.
 Clean dishes.
 Brush teeth.
 Check under cot for rattlesnakes.
 Pour sand out of shoes.
 Then, as the sliver of sky overhead sings its soothing lullaby from cobalt to navy to purple to black, fall asleep.